This is my response to The Weekly Challenge #239.

 [1] Two input strings, with space as the separator between the array elements.

-[2] Get the array elements (with words
+[2] Get the array elements (with words), glue them together

-) and compare the two resulting
+(without the spaces, with join) and compare the two resulting

 strings.
 Print 'true' if they are equal [2a], and 'false' [2b] if not.